-Figure 1 shows the trend in memory architecture of mobile systems.
-The first approach is to use NOR for code storage and SRAM for working memory as shown in Figure 1(a).
+Figure 1 shows mobile system trend in terms of memory hierarchy.
+The first approach is to use NOR and SRAM for code storage and working memory, respectively, as shown in Figure 1(a).
 It is appropriate for low-end phones, which require medium performance and cost.
-However, as mobile systems evolve into data centric and multimedia-oriented applications, storage with high performance and huge capacity has become necessary.
-The second architecture (Figure 1(b)) seems to meet the requirements in terms of storage capacity through NAND flash memory, however its performance is not enough to accommodate 3G applications which consist of real-time multimedia applications.
+However, as mobile systems evolve into data centric and multimedia-oriented applications, high performance and huge capacity for permanent storage have become necessary.
+The second architecture (Figure 1(b)) seems to meet the requirements in terms of storage capacity through NAND flash memory, but its performance is not enough to accommodate 3G applications which consist of real-time multimedia applications.
 In addition, the increased number of components increases system cost.
-The third architecture (Figure I(c)) eliminates NOR flash memory and uses only NAND flash memory by using a shadowing technique.
+The third architecture (Figure 1(c)) eliminates NOR flash memory and uses NAND flash memory for using shadowing2 technique.
 Copying all code into RAM offers the best performance possible, but contributes to the slow boot process.
-A large amount of DRAM is necessary to hold both the OS and the applications.
-The higher power consumption from power hungry DRAM memory is another problem for battery-operated systems.
-Thus, it is important to investigate an efficient memory system in terms of cost, performance and power consumption.
+A large amount of SDRAM is necessary to hold both the OS and the applications.
+The higher power consumption from power hungry SDRAM memory is another problem for battery-operated systems.